apapiu/transformer_latent_diffusion/README.md

 ## Speed:

+I try to speed up training and inference as much as possible by:
+- using mixed precision for training + sdpa
+- precompute all latent and text embeddings
+- using float16 precision for inference
+- using sdpa for the attention natively + torch.compile
+- use a deterministic denoising process (DDIM) for fewer steps
+- TODO: would distillation or something like LCM work here?

+The time to generate 16 images on a T4: A100:

+### Code:

 ## Data Processing:

-In ##file I have some helper functions to process images and captions.
+In (data.py)[https://github.com/apapiu/transformer_latent_diffusion/blob/main/tld/data.py] I have some helper functions to process images and captions.
 The flow is as follows:
 - use `img2dataset` to download images from a dataframe containing urls and captions
 - use `clip` to encode the pormpts and the `vae`  to encode images to latents on a web2dataset data generator.
 - save the latents and text embedding for future training.